ceu-impact-lab/ceu-impact-lab.github.io/README.md

 ## Slide Deck PDF Export (Tampermonkey)

-The presentation at `/presentacion/retos/ia-operaciones` is an interactive carousel that cannot be printed to PDF reliably via the browser's built-in print dialog (CSS transforms, `backdrop-filter`, and GPU compositing prevent correct rendering).

 A Tampermonkey userscript is included at `scripts/tampermonkey-slides-to-pdf.user.js` that captures each slide at native 1920×1080 resolution (2× scale for retina quality) and assembles them into a single landscape PDF.

 ### How to use